Aerogem Aviation

 Aerogem Aviation Ltd (sometimes written AeroGEM Aviation) was a Ghanaian cargo airline based in Ghana.
-Its head office is in the 1 Gemini Airlines Building in Old Cargo Village, Kotoka International Airport, Accra.
+Its head office is in the 1 Gemini Airlines Building in Old Cargo Village, Accra International Airport, Accra.
 It operates worldwide non-scheduled cargo flights.
-Its main bases are Kotoka International Airport, Accra and Sharjah International Airport, United Arab Emirates.
+Its main bases are Accra International Airport, Accra and Sharjah International Airport, United Arab Emirates.

 History

 The airline was established and started operations in 2000 as Aerogem Cargo using a wet leased Boeing 707-320C aircraft.
 It was renamed Aerogem Aviation in October 2004.
 It has 16 employees (at March 2007).

 Fleet

 The Aerogem Cargo fleet consists of the following aircraft (at September 2020):